ruslanmv/clouddeploy/README.md

 ---

-## Contributing
+## 🧩 Contributing

-We welcome:
+We welcome PRs for:

 * new cloud provider prompt maps
 * improved step detection rules
 * better policy packs
 * UI enhancements
-* regression samples for wizards
+* wizard regression samples

-If you’re deploying agents, services, or MCP servers and want a reliable “zero-to-hero” workflow, CloudDeploy is the platform.
+Guidelines:

+* keep automation conservative (safe-by-default)
+* never leak secrets; respect redaction
+* prefer deterministic state detection over heuristics

 ---

-## Support / Community
+## 🆘 Support / Community

 If you hit a tricky deployment edge-case:

-* capture the sanitized logs (Export Logs button)
+* capture sanitized logs (Export Logs button)
 * open an issue with the step + error section
 * or propose a new prompt map rule

-⭐ And again: if CloudDeploy helps your team ship faster, **please star the repo** — it drives adoption and accelerates multi-cloud support.
+⭐ If CloudDeploy helps your team ship faster, please **star the repo** — it drives adoption and accelerates multi-cloud support.

 ---

-## License
+## 📜 License

 Apache 2.0 — see `LICENSE`.